 Culturally competent practice when working with Māori individuals and whānau in health and service settings.
 Encompasses Te Ao Māori contexts, interpersonal skills, key health issues and inter-professional approaches.

-be culturally competent.
-The cultural competence of health practitioners in their
+The cultural competence of health practitioners

-a key expectation across health professions in New Zealand.
+bodies as a key expectation across health professions in New Zealand.

 |Paper title||Hauora Māori in Practice: Working with Individuals and Whānau|